TheOdinProject/curriculum/javascript/path.md

     Functions are first class citizens in Javascript, and here you'll see why.
 6. PROJECT: Not-So-Basic Javascript /project_functions.md
+    It's time to get a bit more complex by bringing back minesweeper, the only decent game that used to ship with Windows back in the day.

 ## Advanced Browser Work

 ### Description
 There's a whole lot more to using Javascript in the browser than just manipulating simple DOM elements with jQuery.
 If you want to grab data from external sites or your own back end, submit forms, or handle more complicated games, you'll need to dig deeper into how Javascript handles things like callbacks.
-Here we'll also cover how to build games using HTML5's `<canvas>` element, which let you use Javascript logic to draw shapes.
+Here we'll also cover how to build games using HTML5's `<canvas>` element, which lets you use Javascript logic to draw shapes.

 1. Taking Javascript to the Browser
     /js_to_browser.md